-Psych4Schools offers an expanding range of online resources that provide up-to-date practical advice and strategies for primary and junior secondary teachers, school leadership teams and other professionals in three key areas – working with children, parents and colleagues.
+Psych4Schools offers online resources that provide up-to-date practical advice and strategies for primary and junior secondary teachers, school leaders and other professionals.

 Most classrooms have children who worry or concern their teacher.
-It is not reasonable to expect teachers or school leaders to be experts on the many childhood conditions, co-existing issues and family situations that impact on children and their learning.
+It is not reasonable for teachers or school leaders to be experts on the many childhood conditions, co-existing issues and family situations that impact on children and their learning.
 Psych4Schools provides the practical support and expert knowledge you need.

-Our Working with Children ebooklets link student wellbeing and management with teaching and learning by providing clear concise information and practical teaching strategies to assist you to appropriately address individual needs.
+Working with Children ebooklets link student wellbeing and management with teaching and learning, providing information and practical teaching strategies to assist you to address individual needs.

-Working with Parents and Working with Colleagues ebooklets suggest effective communication techniques to help you engage and work with adults more effectively.
+Working with Parents and Working with Colleagues ebooklets demonstrate effective communication techniques to help you engage and work with adults more effectively.

-Our resources are built on evidence-based learning and have been reviewed and trialled by teachers, principals, leadership teams, psychologists and other professionals in diverse school settings.
-They draw together more than 40 years combined experience working with teachers, children and their parents.
+Built on evidence-based learning, our resources have been reviewed and trialled by teachers, principals, school leaders, psychologists and other professionals in diverse school settings.

 - Murray Evely